DICKLEBURGH, ALL SAINTS

 For more information please contact Francis Coomber, the Director of Music, or his wife, Sylvia, on 01379 643 010

-At the end of November 2016 we hope to host a Celebration of the Tree of Life, which will move the original festival in a slightly different direction.
+At the end of November 2017 we hosted a Celebration of the Tree of Life, which moved the original festival in a slightly different direction.

 Dickleburgh Church has a dedicated team of flower arrangers who provide flowers for the church every week except in penitential seasons.
 They arrange regular festivals of flowers and crafts.
 New enthusiasts are always welcome.
 Contact Kathy Leeder 01379